ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 Healthy living after cancer

-Children and young adults who have had cancer can improve the quality of their future by following established guidelines for good health into and through adulthood.
-This includes not smoking, maintaining a healthy weight, eating well, getting enough sleep, managing stress, participating in regular physical activity, getting human papillomavirus (HPV) vaccinations, wearing seat belts when in a car or driving, and using sunscreen.
-Talk with the doctor about developing a plan that is best for the needs of the person with cancer.
+Children and young adults who have had cancer can improve the quality of their future by following established guidelines for good health into and throughout adulthood.
+This includes not smoking, maintaining a healthy weight, eating well, drinking plenty of water, avoiding drinks with high sugar content, getting enough sleep, managing stress, participating in regular physical activity, getting human papillomavirus (HPV) vaccinations, wearing seat belts when in a car or driving, and using sunscreen.
+Talk with the doctor about developing a plan that is best for your child's needs.
 Learn more about making healthy lifestyle choices.

-Talk with the doctor to develop a survivorship care plan that is best for the survivor's needs.
+Talk with the doctor to develop a survivorship care plan that is best for your child's needs.

 Looking for More Survivorship Resources?